-2 On the date as at which this reprint was prepared, the Control of Vehicles (Off-road Areas) Act 1978 s.
+2 On the date as at which this compilation was prepared, the Control of Vehicles (Off-road Areas) Act 1978 s.
 11 (as amended by the Machinery of Government (Planning and Infrastructure) Amendment Act 2002 s.
 7) had not come into operation.
 It reads as follows:

 “